Magratin/sew-javascript-modules/README.md

 ## User Story 1

-*As a web designer, I want to be able to convert different RGB color notations.*
+*As a web designer, I want to be able to convert different RGB color notations into one another.*

 ### Acceptance Criteria